DC Food Policy Council Members

 Dr. Beverley Wheeler | Executive Director, DC Hunger Solutions

 Ona Balkus, Food Policy Director

 Ona Balkus was appointed by Mayor Muriel Bowser in August 2018 as the DC Food Policy Director to promote food access and equity, sustainability, and the local food economy here in the District.
-Before being appointed Director, Ona served District residents as the Legislative Counsel for the DC Council’s Committee on Transportation and the Environment since August 2016.
-Her portfolio included food and nutrition policy, parks and recreation, clean water, and public works.
-In this role, Ona drafted several significant pieces of food-related legislation, including the Women, Infants, and Children Program Expansion Act of 2018 and the Healthy Parks Act of 2018.
-Previously, Ona was a Senior Clinical Fellow at the Harvard Law School Food Law and Policy Clinic, where she provided guidance to food policy councils from across the country working to improve their communities’ food systems.
+Previously, Ona served as the Legislative Counsel for the DC Council’s Committee on Transportation and the Environment, focused on food and nutrition policy, parks and recreation, clean water, and public works.
+In this role, Ona drafted several significant pieces of food-related legislation, including the Women, Infants, and Children Program Expansion Act of 2018 and the Healthy Students Amendment Act of 2018.
+Previously, Ona was a Senior Clinical Fellow at the Harvard Law School Food Law and Policy Clinic, where she provided guidance to food policy councils across the country working to improve their communities’ food systems.
 Ona grew up in the DMV and currently lives in Ward 6.